rubensworks/PhD-Thesis/content/introduction.md

     <br />
-    Before knowledge graphs can be queried from the Web, different *interfaces* through which data is available, and different *algorithms* using which the data can be retrieved and combined need to be considered.
+    Before knowledge graphs can be queried from the Web, different *interfaces* through which data is available, and different *algorithms* with which the data can be retrieved need to be combinable.
 4. **Publishing *evolving* data via a *queryable interface* is costly.**
     <br />
     Centralized querying interfaces are hard to scale for an increasing number of concurrent clients,